stanford-crfm/levanter/docs/Add-Models.md

 intermediate_dim: int = 11008
 ```

-**Model axies** are used for parallelization.
+**Model axes** are used for parallelization.
 An Axis is registered with its name and size.
 The size of an Axis is normally associated with a hyperparameter.
 For example:

 ```python
 Pos = property(lambda self: Axis(name="position", size=self.seq_len))